c3s4/tombol1/README.md

-# Tombolone
+# Tombol1

-Tombolone is the desktop version of the man who extract numbers for the [Tombola](https://en.wikipedia.org/wiki/Tombola_%28raffle%29), a typical italian game we use to play during the Christmas days.
+Tombol1 is the desktop version of the man who extract numbers for the [Tombola](https://en.wikipedia.org/wiki/Tombola_%28raffle%29), a typical italian game we use to play during the Christmas days.

-Tombolone will extract numbers and will show in the billboard.
+Tombol1 will extract numbers and will show in the billboard.

 It's mainly an experiment to play with [Electron](http://electron.atom.io/) and [Node.js](https://nodejs.org).